Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Steps to Becoming Certified as a Substance Abuse Counselor in Maryland

-The Maryland Department of Health, Board of Professional Counselors and Therapists certifies substance abuse counselors in Maryland.
+The Maryland Department of Health, Board of Professional Counselors and Therapists, certifies substance abuse counselors in the state of Maryland.

-There are three levels of certification for substance abuse counselors in Maryland.
-Though the credentials are usually achieved consecutively, you can earn the higher-authority CAC-AD without first earning the CSC-AD, and many career-focused counselors do exactly that:
+Maryland offers four levels of certification for substance abuse counselors.
+Though the credentials are usually achieved consecutively, you can earn the higher-authority CAC-AD without first earning the CSC-AD, and many career-focused counselors do precisely that:

 - Certified Supervised Counselor – Alcohol and Drug (CSC-AD) – associate-level credential; CSC-ADs may only provide alcohol and drug counseling under the close supervision of a Board-approved supervisor

-In this guide, we’ve detailed the process of becoming a Certified Associate Counselor (CAC-AD), the standard bachelor’s-level credential that allows you to practice substance abuse counseling in Maryland under moderate supervision in any agency or facility that is licensed or certified by the state.
+In this guide, we’ve detailed the process of becoming a Certified Associate Counselor (CAC-AD).
+This standard bachelor’s-level credential allows you to practice substance abuse counseling in Maryland under moderate supervision in any licensed or certified state agency or facility.

-However, we’ve also detailed the process of becoming an LCADC in the With a Higher Degree and More Experience Comes Advanced Certification Options section to provide you with information for expanding your career, if desired.
+We’ve also detailed the process of becoming an LCADC to provide you with information for expanding your career, if desired.

 Here are the steps you’ll take to earn certification as CAC-AD in Maryland: